laiti/ruuvistack/README.md

 Mosquitto users and passwords are defined in `mosquitto/config/passwd`.
 Passwords are hashed.
 To create the file with required gateway and ruuvibridge users, simply command `make users`.

 ### InfluxDB
 To use InfluxDB in this setup, you need to create couple of things manually.
+This setup uses InfluxDB 2.

 #### Create ruuvi bucket and config